LILB459/Parappa-The-Rapper/README.md

 # PaperPup
- Open-source PaRappa the Rapper re-implementation
+C++ reimplementation of PaRappa the Rapper for PC